 Chelsey joins Hope Street Group after nearly three years working on health care, tax, retirement, and other various public policy issues affecting the business sector in the Economic Studies program at the Brookings Institution.
 Prior to moving to Washington, D.C., Chelsey lived in South America – Chile and Peru – working as an English teacher at all levels of learning from elementary age students to adult professionals.
 Deeply committed to human rights advocacy, Chelsey is excited to advance economic opportunities and prosperity for all populations.
 Originally from Seattle, Washington, Chelsey holds a B.A. in International Studies from the University of Washington.

 Before joining Hope Street Group, Dan was Deputy Secretary and Chief of Staff at the Delaware Department of Education.
 Previously, he was Assistant Superintendent/Chief of Staff for Delaware’s Christina School District.
-Dan also worked for the New Castle County Executive Office and Law Department, The Honorable Kent A. Jordan, U.S. District Judge for the District of Delaware and Vice President Biden’s Senate Office.
+Dan also worked for the Honorable Kent A. Jordan, United States Circuit Judge of the United States Court of Appeals for the Third Circuit and former Vice President Joseph R. Biden’s Delaware Senate Office.
 He was also Associate General Counsel for Corporation Service Company.
-In addition to sitting on the board of the Delaware Arts Consortium, he is Board Chair Emeritus of the Delaware Humane Association and the President of the Board for both the Delaware Theatre Company and the Delaware Arts Alliance.
+In addition to sitting on the Board of Directors for the Delaware Community Foundation, the United Way of Delaware and the Delaware Arts Consortium, he is Board Chair Emeritus of the Delaware Humane Association and the President of the Board for both the Delaware Theatre Company and the Delaware Arts Alliance.

 Keilani has many years of experience working closely with multiple stakeholders to launch and actively manage large-scale projects.
 As Director of Youth at the YWCA of Nashville and Middle Tennessee, she spearheaded the launch of Girls Inc in Nashville.
 She was also Assistant Director at Vanderbilt University’s Center for Student Professional Development.